Mateo-Wallace/P1-Steamy-Scoops/README.md

-# Project Name:
+# Project Name: Steamy Scoops
-Git Good

 ## Introduction:
 This is the firsrt project of the Bu10 Bois.
 It is the first project assigned in our UCF bootcamp.
 It is a collabration bewtween Andrew Gibbs, Mateo Wallace, Jose Leyva,Noel Stafford using the knowledge that we have been taught so far to showcase our skills in building this project.